jaxon-php/jaxon-dialogs/README.md

 Dialogs for Jaxon
 =================

-Modal, alerts and confirmation dialogs for Jaxon with various javascript libraries
+Modals, alerts and confirmation dialogs for Jaxon with various javascript libraries.

 Already supported
 -----------------